Randles–Sevcik equation

 For novices in electrochemistry, the predictions of this equation appear counter-intuitive, i.e. that i_{p} increases at faster voltage scan rates.
 It is important to remember that current, i, is charge (or electrons passed) per unit time.
 In cyclic voltammetry, the current passing through the electrode is limited by the diffusion of species to the electrode surface.
 This diffusion flux is influenced by the concentration gradient near the electrode.
 The concentration gradient, in turn, is affected by the concentration of species at the electrode, and how fast the species can diffuse through solution.
 By changing the cell voltage, the concentration of the species at the electrode surface is also changed, as set by the Nernst equation.
 Therefore, a faster voltage sweep causes a larger concentration gradient near the electrode, resulting in a higher current.

+Derivation

+This equation is derived using the following governing equations and initial/boundary conditions: